 As per the prevailing FDI Policy, FDI is prohibited in an entity which is engaged or proposes to engage in real estate business, construction of farm houses or trading in transferable development rights.
-In this regard, "real estate business" means dealing in land and immovable property with a view to earning profit therefrom and does not include development of townships, construction of residential/commercial premises, roads or bridges, educational institutions, recreational facilities, city and regional level infrastructure and townships.
+In this regard, "real estate business" means dealing in land and immovable property with a view to earning profit therefrom and does not include development of townships, construction of residential/ commercial premises, roads or bridges, educational institutions, recreational facilities, city, regional level infrastructure, townships and Real Estate Investment Trusts (REITs) registered and regulated under the SEBI (REITs) Regulations, 2014.
 Further, earning of rent/income on lease of the property, not amounting to transfer, also does not amount to real estate business.